-In South Carolina, volunteers are recruited and placed by the regional Long Term Care Ombudsman (LTCO).
-These volunteers function under the supervision of the regional LTCO; however, these volunteers are not ombudsmen.
-They serve in the role of friendly visitors who build and enhance relationships between facilities, facility residents, and the community.
+In South Carolina, volunteers are recruited and placed by the Regional Long Term Care Ombudsman (RLTCO).
+These volunteers function under the supervision of the Regional LTCO; however, these volunteers are not certified ombudsmen.
 Volunteers may perform limited functions as specified by the State Long Term Care Ombudsman (SLTCO).
-Following screening, training, and testing, the volunteer friendly visitor may be assigned to a facility that has agreed to participate in the volunteer program.
-The volunteer friendly visitor shall receive orientation to the facility and its procedures prior to making regular contact with the residents.
-The orientation shall be conducted by the facility with support from the regional LTCO.
-The volunteer friendly visitor may be called upon to visit residents in nursing homes or residential care facilities, resolve minor concerns, and bring issues or problems to the attention of the LTCO when necessary.
+Following screening, training, and testing, the Volunteer Friendly Visitor shall receive orientation to the facility and its procedures prior to making regular contact with the residents by visiting facilities and training with the RLTCO.
+The Volunteer Friendly Visitor may be called upon to visit residents in nursing homes or residential care facilities, resolve minor concerns, and bring issues or problems to the attention of the LTCO, when necessary.

 The volunteer program seeks to diminish the sense of isolation and helplessness experienced by residents, especially those without family or friends, and can assist the resident in achieving a sense of self-determination of his/her health, safety, welfare, and rights.
-The facilities are encouraged to view the volunteer friendly visitor as a resource for identifying issues and potential problems that can be addressed before intervention is needed by the LTCO or other appropriate regulatory agency.
+Volunteer Friendly Visitors are a resource for improving the quality of life for residents, as well as for identifying issues and potential problems that can be addressed before intervention is needed by the LTCO or other appropriate regulatory agency.